This post contains affiliate links.

 When traveling in cities, finding a bar or restaurant with a view is one of my top priorities.
 To be honest, even though I took a screenshot of the TripAdvisor page and had the address written down, we still ended up missing it!
 Don’t make my mistake.

-Hotel Arka looks like it has an awesome view of the city from their 7th floor bar and restaurant, and it has a pool in the middle of it so I just know great Insta pics can be had by all up here.
+Hotel Arka looks has an awesome view of the city from their 7th floor bar and restaurant – plus, it has a pool in the middle of it so I just know great Insta pics can be had by all up here.
 Grab a drink at sunset, and then comment below to tell me how dumb I am for missing out!

 Visit the First Brewery in Skopje